 Looking for an effective non-surgical solution to combat visible signs of aging such as crow’s feet and forehead creases?
 BOTOX® Cosmetic treatment is a very popular simple office-based procedure that can smooth away unwanted facial wrinkles.
-When administered by an expert injector, BOTOX® can provide natural looking results to leave you looking refreshed and revitalized.
+BOTOX® is the most popular minimally invasive cosmetic procedure in the United States, but it is important to find an experienced and trustworthy BOTOX provider.1 When administered by an expert injector, BOTOX® can provide natural looking results to leave you looking refreshed and revitalized.
 Our San Diego facial plastic surgeon, Dr. John Hilinski, utilizes his extensive experience to skillfully perform BOTOX® injections to restore a youthful appearance while ensuring that patients never look “frozen” or “overdone”.

 “I have been going to Dr.Hilinski for injections for about a year now.
 The results are always exactly as we discussed, and most importantly natural.
 Dr. Hilinski is really amazing at what he does.
 I have referred many of my friends to his office, they all have had the same experience, and look amazing.
 He is so friendly, and extremely knowledgeable.
 I have never had a better experience with a Doctor.
 I have complete trust in him as a patient and will continue to recommend him to anyone that is looking for a Facial Plastic Surgeon.”